mberezovik/Symplectically_self_polar_polytopes/README.md

     - This programm generates symplectically self-polar polytopes starting from polytope in unit euclidian ball.
     - There are following editable parameters:
       - Number of vertices of initial polytope.
-If you wanna generate initial centrally-symmetric polytope with $2k$ vertices.
+If you wanna generate initial centrally-symmetric polytope from $2k$ centrally-simmetric points.
 Change the second parametr of "rand_sphere" function in file "Rand.pl" to $k+1$.
       - Dimension.
 If you wanna generate polytopes in dimension $2d$ change first oarametr of "rand_sphere" function in file "Rand.pl" to $2d$.
       - Number of generated polytopes.
 Change number of "for" cycle in file "cycle.py"
     - Output file pointed in the file "create_self_polar.py" and denoted by "volume_rec".